Friendly-Neighbourhood-Insomniac/CIE-Courses/AS_Math_Y12/10_Kinematics_Equations_of_Motion_Graphs.md

-# Kinematics Equations Of Motion Graphs
+# Kinematics Equations of Motion Graphs

 ## Learning Objectives
 - Explain the fundamental ideas behind Kinematics Equations Of Motion Graphs as set out in the CIE syllabus.